obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Position two editors side by side with some margins
++ Have an editor struct, which will have all the associated data:
+    + text buffer
+    + main(active) cursor position (we'll determine the viewport as offsets from the cursor based on current rect)
+    + top-left corner of the viewport (in pixels)
+    + wanted top-left corner of the viewport (calculated based on cursor position)
 + Create a single pipeline and render cursor and text there
     + Use the new pipeline for cursor
     + Remove scissors and margins temporarily